-POP-CHEMICALS THAT ARE CURRENTLY PRODUCED AND USED IN INDIA
+A.2.2 POP-CHEMICALS THAT ARE CURRENTLY PRODUCED AND USED IN INDIA

-- 21. The Stockholm Convention's provisions6 pertaining to DDT (listed in Annex B) are to restrict its use and production (Article 3), with the goal of "reducing and ultimately eliminating the use of DDT" (Annex B, Part II, 5.)
+- 15. The Stockholm Convention's provisions pertaining to DDT (listed in Annex B) are to restrict its use and production (Article 3), with the goal of "reducing and ultimately eliminating the use of DDT" (Annex B, Part II, 5.)
 The production and use of DDT shall be eliminated except for Parties that have notified the Secretariat.
 These countries, to be listed on the Secretariat DDT Register, may use DDT for the sole purpose of disease vector control in accordance with World Health Organization recommendations and guidelines and when "locally safe, effective and affordable alternatives are not available to the Party".
-A number of specific exemptions for either production, or use, or both, of intentionally produced substances for acceptable purposes are noted in the Convention (see Appendix 1), but Parties that continue to use POPs under the exemptions provisions must take measures to prevent or minimize human exposure and releases to the environment. - 22.
+A number of specific exemptions for either production, or use, or both, of intentionally produced substances for acceptable purposes are noted in the Convention (see Appendix 1), but Parties that continue to use POPs under the exemptions provisions must take measures to prevent or minimize human exposure and releases to the environment. - 16.
 Several countries in Asia and the Pacific region have successfully stopped the use of DDT.
 They have started using anti-malarial drugs and chemically treated bed nets to control malaria.

-In some countries, mosquitoes developed resistance to DDT.
-However, substantial concern exists, especially among malaria control specialists and few countries that are still using DDT, because these alternatives are not sufficiently effective, sustainable or affordable.
-Based on the reports of the WHO Roll Back Malaria campaign in Vietnam in 1990-1997, deaths from malaria dropped by 98 percent, from 4,500 to 100.
-This was accomplished using drugs and chemically treated bed nets. - 23.
-India is among the three known producers of DDT (up to 10,000 MT capacity) in the world, the other two being Mexico and China.
-However, with the assistance from the World Bank, India is attempting to reduce its reliance on DDT.
-Mexico's production of DDT recently ceased and is on its way to meeting its goal of an 80 percent reduction in DDT use. - a.
-Pesticides (Detailed information is given in Appendix 1) - 24.
-There is a sequential rise in the production and consumption of pesticides in India during the last three decades.
-Among the organochlorine pesticides produced during 1950s to 1970s, DDT was the major one.
-India has introduced Pesticides Registration System under Section 9(3) of the Insecticides Act 1968.
-Now, among the 9 POP-pesticides, only DDT is in production with limited use for public health sector for disease control and restricted up to a maximum of 10,000 MT (Tech.) per year as per Notification 378(E) of July 25, 1989.
-Mirex and HCB (as pesticide) were never permitted for production on industrial scale.
-Dieldrin has restricted usage for locust control but the production was banned effective July 17, 2001 and marketing/use was permitted for a period of 2 years (July 17, 2003) or date of expiry, whichever was earlier. - 25.
-Among the vector borne diseases, malaria has been a major disease affecting the large populations.
+&lt;sup>2 S. Knight the management of PCB-India, report to the World Bank, Sydney: Merz-PTY Limited 1996.